FlibioStudio/EconomyLiteDocs/index.md

 - Multi-Threaded
   -  EconomyLite is multi-threaded for the best possible performance
 - Multiple Storage Options
-  - Store your data however you like, MySQL or on a local file
+  - Store your data however you like, locally or on a MySQL database
-- Modular
+- Customizable
-  - Almost every aspect of EconomyLite can be changed to suit your needs
+  - Much of EconomyLite can be changed to suit your needs
 - Username Change Support
   - Any player can change their name, and EconomyLite can handle it
+- Virtual Management
+  - EconomyLite includes commands to manage virtual accounts
-- Businesses
+- Multiple Currencies
-  - EconomyLite has full support for creating businesses
+  - EconomyLite has built-in support for multiple currencies

 ### Developer API

-EconomyLite has a built-in API, but this will be removed soon.
-It is recommended that plugins utilize the [Sponge Economy API](https://docs.spongepowered.org/en/plugin/economy/index.html).
+Plugins may utilize the [Sponge Economy API](https://docs.spongepowered.org/en/plugin/economy/index.html) to interact with EconomyLite.

 ### Downloads

-EconomyLite is available to download now!
-Grab the latest release [here](https://github.com/Flibio/EconomyLite/releases).
+EconomyLite is available to on [GitHub](https://github.com/Flibio/EconomyLite/releases).

 ### Issues & Bugs

-Having an issue with EconomyLite?
-Found a bug?
-Please report it to the issue tracker on GitHub [here](https://github.com/Flibio/EconomyLite/issues).
+If you have any issues with EconomyLite or have found a bug, please report it to the issue tracker on GitHub [here](https://github.com/Flibio/EconomyLite/issues).

 ### Statistics